Bylaws

 1. This division of The Geological Society of America, Inc., is organized in accordance with Article IX, Divisions of the Society, of the bylaws of that Society and is governed by the provisions of that article.

 4. Purpose.
-The purpose of the division is to bring together scientists interested in Planetary Geology, facilitate the presentation and discussion of their research and ideas, to stimulate communication with other earth scientists, to promote Planetary Geology studies to a broad audience, to oversee various annual awards offered by the division, and to advise and assist the officers and committees of the Society in matters pertaining to Planetary Geology.
+The purpose of the PGD is to bring together scientists interested in Planetary Geology, facilitate the presentation and discussion of their research and ideas, to stimulate communication with other earth scientists, to promote Planetary Geology studies to a broad audience, to oversee various annual awards offered by the PGD, and to advise and assist the officers and committees of the Society in matters pertaining to Planetary Geology.

 ARTICLE II